AhadAlsulami/spacedout/README.md

 _____________________________________
 #### ✧ 3.
 Observatories
-Last section focuses on learning facts about different observatories in MCQs form, after selecting the answers they will press check to see if the got it right or not.
+The last section focuses on informing users about different observatories through multiple-choice questions.
+After selecting their answers, they can press "check" to see if they got them right.
 <img src="https://github.com/AhadAlsulami/spacedout/assets/99281844/b2c928bf-b7b4-4747-bed1-7edbd11dd6b2" width="550">

 <img src="https://github.com/AhadAlsulami/spacedout/assets/99281844/78c6eb58-c3ef-4195-8eed-fa34b440d325" width="550">

 ## Credits
-This project was created by Ahad Alsulami (me) as part of Object-Oriented Programming with Java Course at University of Jeddah.
+This project was created by Ahad Alsulami (me) as part of the Object-Oriented Programming with Java course at the University of Jeddah.